-- 1. Overload assignments are as defined in Section II of Article 27 and begin after the 30th workload unit taught in the academic year. - Payment for overload assignments will be per WLU over 30 within the academic year at the rate of \$673 per WLU or the certified adjunct pay rate (as noted in Board Rule 6Hx7-4.24 Pay Plan (9) Other Employees: A. Temporary Instructional Personnel, 1.), whichever is higher. - 3.
-Payment for overload assignments for the 2014-15 academic year will be made in March, April, May, June and August of 2015 and each successive year as applicable.
+- 1. Overload assignments are as defined in Section II of Article 26 and begin after the 30th workload unit taught in the academic year. - 2.
+Payment for overload assignments will be per WLU over 30 within the academic year at the rate of \$690 per WLU, or the certified adjunct pay rate, whichever is higher. - 3.
+Payment for overload assignments for an academic year will be made at the earliest possible date in the months of February, March, April, May, June, July and August upon confirmation of overload status.